girlbossceo/conduwuit/README.md

 - unnecessary Matrix / developer politics
 - bikeshedding unnecessary or irrelevant things in MRs
 - disagreement with how the upstream project is maintained including the codebase
-- infinitely broken CI/CD and no interest in fixing it or improving it
 - upstream maintainer inactivity
 - questionable community members
 - lack of MR reviews or issue triaging and no upstream maintainer interest in receiving help